 Magdala, or Migdal, a prosperous Jewish port city in the first century. was just five miles south of Capernaum on the south-western part of the Sea of Galilee.
 Some of the city has been uncovered recently by archeologists and the discovery opens another window into the gospel story.

-Magdala’s economy was built on fishing and, in fact, it seems to have been the center of a highly developed industry on the Sea of Galilee in Jesus’ day.
-We were aware through written sources , that salted fish from Magdala was sold in the surrounding areas and even as far as Rome, but the recent findings offer another look at Magdala’s economy and the sophisticated techniques to store and prepare the lake fish for market used there.
+Magdala’s economy was built on fishing and, in fact, it was the center of a highly developed industry on the Sea of Galilee in Jesus’ day.
+Written sources have it that salted fish from Magdala was sold in the surrounding areas and even as far as Rome, but recent findings offer another look at Magdala’s economy and its sophisticated techniques for storing and preparing fish for market.
 As a flourishing Jewish center on the Sea of Galilee, it was an obvious place for Jesus to visit.

 The Jewish historian Josephus may be exaggerating when he says there were 40,000 people in Magdala, but certainly it had a good-sized, prosperous population in the time of Jesus.
 Christians see it as the home of Mary Magdalen.

-The new excavations in Magdala and also in Bethsaida on the northern tip of the Sea of Galilee make us think again about the world of Jesus and what he did there.
-For example, a newly excavated synagogue at Magdala, the only existing synagogue from his day, offers an important visual tool for understanding Jesus’ ministry in the synagogues of Galilee on the Sabbath.
+New excavations in Magdala and also in Bethsaida on the northern tip of the Sea of Galilee help us understand the world of Jesus and what he did there.
+For example, there are two newly excavated synagogues at Magdala from his time.
 Did he stand in a place like this and teach and cure?
 Probably.

 The recent findings also invite us to look again at Jesus’ disciples.
 What kind of people were Peter, Andrew, James and John, and the other Galilean fishermen whom Jesus called to follow him?
 They’re often described as “poor” “ignorant” fishermen, tagging along, open-mouthed, before the wonders Jesus worked and the words he spoke.

-The disciples were certainly not ignorant people.
-They’re part of the sophisticated economy of Galilee.
-At one point in Mark’s Gospel, Jesus tells Peter that he’s thinking like a human being when he tries to dissuade him from going to Jerusalem to face suffering and death.
-In fact, the disciples were quite good at human thinking, quite confident in their own opinions and thoughts.
+They were certainly not ignorant.
+At one point in Mark’s Gospel, Jesus tells Peter that he’s thinking like a human being, trying to dissuade him from going to Jerusalem to face suffering and death.
+In fact, Peter and the rest were quite good at human thinking, quite confident in their own opinions and thoughts.
 In the gospel Jesus constantly challenges their “human thinking” with the thinking of God. .

 Mark’s gospel doesn’t limit the followers of Jesus to twelve.
 He only mentions the twelve once in his gospel.
 In Mark’s and Luke’s gospels, a wide range of people become followers of Jesus, from the fishermen of Galilee, tax-collectors like Matthew, to women like Mary Magdalene and Johanna, the wife of Herod’s steward Cusa.
-Women had a place with the twelve, Luke’s gospel says:
+Women were with the twelve, Luke’s gospel says: